kowainik/kowainik.github.io/posts-raw/2018-07-11-typerep-map-step-by-step.md

 ---
 title: "typerep-map step by step"
 author: Veronika Romashkina
-tags: haskell, dependent types, typerep, data structure
+tags: haskell, dependent types, typerep, data structure, GADTs
 ---

 Recently, I have been working on a very interesting and sophisticated project